msclock/gitlab-ci-templates/docs/semantic-release.md

     - tags
 ```

-Also, [release-cli](https://docs.gitlab.com/ee/user/project/releases/release_cli.html) from gitlab can be used to update the release.
+Also, [release-cli](https://docs.gitlab.com/ee/user/project/releases/release_cli.html) from gitlab can be used to update the release that is used by the [example](https://gitlab.com/gitlab-org/release-cli/-/tree/master/docs/examples/release-assets-as-generic-package/).

 [^1]: Default plugins include semantic-release, @semantic-release/commit-analyzer, @semantic-release/release-notes-generator, @semantic-release/release-notes-generator, and @semantic-release/gitlab.